What happens after treatment for oral cavity and oropharyngeal cancers?

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
 Our document Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.

-If you have completed treatment, your doctors will still want to watch you closely.
+After you have completed treatment, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
-During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or imaging tests (such as MRI or CT scans) to look for signs of cancer return.
+During these visits, your doctors will ask questions about any problems you are having and will examine you.
+Your doctor may also order lab tests or imaging tests (such as MRI or CT scans) to look for signs of cancer return.
 Your health care team will discuss which tests should be done and how often based on the type and initial stage of your cancer, the type of treatment you received, and the response to that treatment.

 Patients with cancer of the oral cavity or oropharynx may develop recurrences or new cancers in the head and neck area or lungs.
 Therefore, they must be followed closely after treatment.
 Recurrences happen most often in the first 2 years after treatment, so patients are usually examined about every few months during the first 2 years and then less often after that.